 Tests with Ceravision plasma UV grow-lights confirm benefits over PAR grow-lights.
-The UV420, a new UV grow-light delivers UV-B (280-315 nm) and UV-A (315-400 nm) radiation, along with visible blue and green light (400-560 nm).
-This unique supplementary grow-light is designed to complement other grow-lights, particularly HPS lights, used in horticulture.
+The UV420, a new UV grow-light delivers UV-B (280-315 nm), UV-A (315-400 nm) and blue light (400-495 nm).
+This UV grow-light is designed to complement other grow-lights, particularly HPS and LED lights, for horticulture.

 - Economically tailored to suit crops and growth cycles

 - Excellent illuminance to penetrate plant canopies

 - High lumen maintenance prolongs output

 - Unique spectral output influences plant physiology to boost nutritional and medical values

 - UV reduces incidences of diseases and pests